History of Tuscany

 This article deals with the history of Tuscany.

 Tuscany is named after its pre-Roman inhabitants, the Etruscans.
 It was ruled by Rome for many centuries.
 In the Middle Ages, it saw many invasions, but in the Renaissance period it helped lead Europe back to civilization.
 Later, it settled down as a grand duchy.
-It was conquered by Napoleonic France in the late 18th century and became part of the Italian Republic in the 19th century.
+It was conquered by Napoleonic France in the late 18th century and became part of the Kingdom of Italy in the 19th century.